SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

-# Second-generation toehold switch design
+# Modelling the dynamic range of second-generation toehold switches

 Three open-source tools were developed for machine-learning based design of RNA devices, namely toehold switches.
 They have been developed for second-generation toehold switch designs, but could be adapted for first-generation toehold switches.